- ADVERTISEMENT -

 For quite a long time now, a Canadian neuroscientist called Michael Persinger has been studying the effects of electromagnetic fields on people’s perceptions of ghosts.
 He hypothesizes that magnet fields that are imperceptible on a conscious level can make people feel there is a ‘presence’ in the room by causing weird activity in their brain’s temporal lobes.
 Persinger studied this with several experiments and found certain patterns of magnetic fields made subjects feel there was some kind of presence with them in the room.

 You may have heard that the human ear can only pick up on certain frequencies, and as you get older, you can actually hear less ranges of frequencies.
 Well, low frequency sounds below 20 hertz are too low for any human to hear, but still produce an effect – in a 2003 study, subjects reported that sounds of 17 hertz produced feelings of unease, sorrow, or revulsion and fear.

 These sounds can be found in many natural events like the weather, animals, and from human made machines like engines and wind turbines.
 Scientists studying the effects of these machines and other variables like traffic noise which produce low-frequency, infrasound, reported the sounds causing disorientation, feelings of panic, changes in heart rate and blood pressure – in short, what might happen if you are being visited by a ‘ghost’!

 3 – Mould

 This is one of my favourite scientific explanations for ghosts – mould growth.
 There are scientists out there who believe that all paranormal activity occurs in places with a lot of toxic mould, some of which can cause humans to hallucinate, become irrationally afraid and experience symptoms of delirium.
-The evidence is mostly anecdotal so far, but that people throughout history have actually just been high from toxic mould rather than seeing ghosts – that’s about as fun as any theory gets!
+The evidence is mostly anecdotal so far, but that people throughout history have actually just been high from toxic mould rather than seeing ghosts.

 4 – Carbon Monoxide